Implementing Fast AlphaZero

 )

-Figure 1: A visualization of our MCTS implementation showing a Tic Tac Toe board with red and white circles (and one empty black position) on the left, and its corresponding search tree on the right displaying visit counts and move numbers at each node, starting from 500 visits at the root.
+A snapshot of our MCTS implementation on a Tic-Tac-Toe board, with the search tree on the right showing visit counts per node, starting from 500 at the root.

 1